Francis Bacon (artist): Early success

 By 1944 Bacon had gained confidence and moved toward developing his unique signature style.
 His Three Studies for Figures at the Base of a Crucifixion had summarised themes explored in his earlier paintings, including his examination of Picasso's biomorphs, his interpretations of the Crucifixion, and the Greek Furies.
 It is generally considered his first mature piece; he regarded his works before the triptych as irrelevant.
 The painting caused a sensation when exhibited in 1945 and established him as a foremost post-war painter.
 Remarking on the cultural significance of Three Studies, John Russell observed in 1971 that "there was painting in England before the Three Studies, and painting after them, and no one ... can confuse the two."

 Painting (1946) was shown in several group shows including in the British section of Exposition internationale d'art moderne (18 November – 28 December 1946) at the Musée National d'Art Moderne, for which Bacon travelled to Paris.
-Within a fortnight of the sale of Painting (1946) to the Hanover Gallery Bacon used the proceeds to decamp from London to Monte Carlo.
+Within a fortnight of the sale of Painting (1946) to the Hanover Gallery, Bacon used the proceeds to decamp from London to Monte Carlo.
 After staying at a succession of hotels and flats, including the Hôtel de Ré, Bacon settled in a large villa, La Frontalière, in the hills above the town.
 Hall and Lightfoot would come to stay.
 Bacon spent much of the next few years in Monte Carlo apart from short visits to London.
 From Monte Carlo, Bacon wrote to Sutherland and Erica Brausen.
 His letters to Brausen show he painted there, but no paintings are known to survive.
 Bacon said he became "obsessed" with the Casino de Monte Carlo, where he would "spend whole days".
-Falling in debt from gambling here, he was unable to afford a new canvas.
+Falling in debt from gambling, he was unable to afford a new canvas.
 This compelled him to paint on the raw, unprimed side of his previous work, a practice he kept throughout his life.